zhadongmin/re_zero_gallery/README.md

-# i_am_rich
+# Re:Zero Gallery

 A new Flutter project.
 Learn how to build an app .

-I Am Rich.
+Show Some Stuffs about Re:Zero

 ## Getting Started